appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/commit-and-push.md

 These commits appear in your repository as follows:

 ```
-commit System generated commit, to support new features after upgrading Appsmith to the version: #appsmithVersion
+System generated commit, to support new features after upgrading Appsmith to the version: #appsmithVersion
 ```

-The auto-commit feature ensures you are always aware of system-triggered updates without having to manually manage them.
+The auto-commit feature ensures you no longer have to manually manage version upgrade changes.
+You can disable the auto-commit feature by going to your app's Git settings.

 :::info
 The auto-commit feature does not apply to the protected branches.